 What Is a FedEx Delivery Exception?

 FedEx typically calls delivery exceptions a status exception and will provide you with a code for more information.
 It’s important to note in the tracking details that a status exception explains the most recent exception in the scan activity section.
 Not only will the information contain the code, but it should give you an explanation.
 For example, if you “PMX,” you’ll also be notified that the package is returned because it could not be delivered before the evening, and it’s likely that a reattempt will happen the next delivery day.

 How can Red Stag Fulfillment help with delivery exceptions?

-Red Stag Fulfillment works with these and other carriers every day to minimize the impact of exceptions and even reduce the likelihood that they’ll occur.
+Red Stag Fulfillment works with these and other carriers every day to minimize the impact of exceptions and even reduce the likelihood that they’ll occur during order fulfillment.
 We do this with thorough processes for maintaining proper addressing and labels, training our team on how to print and apply them to minimize the chance for damage or scuffing that obscures the label or barcode.